Scoobi-wisdoom/nand2tetris/README.md

 Be aware that a computer never ends executing a program when turned on, which means that even when there is no instruction, i.e. nope instruction, a computer executes that instruction.
 A hacker may hide a malicious instruction after a number of lines of nope instructions.
 To prevent this, you are recommended to end the instruction by an infinite loop to take control.

+There are some examples of the contract of instructions in the Hack program.
+> - A reference to a symbol that has no corresponding label declaration is treated as a reference to a variable.
+> - Variables are allocated to the RAM from address 16 onward.
+> - Variables that store memory addresses, like **arr** and **i**, are called *pointers*.

 # References
 -  Noam Nisan, Shimon Schocken.
 (2021) The Elements of Computing Systems (2nd ed.).
 The MIT Press